pupilfirst/wd101-scripts/basic-introduction-html-css/css-styling-overrides/README.md

 Here, the **Class** selector overrode the **ID** selector, because it was the last used one.
 An **ID** selector only takes precedence over a **Class** selector if they are both used in the same element.

-#### The use of **important!**
+#### The use of **!important**

-An **!Important** declaration is a great way to override the styles you want.
-When an **important** rule is used on a style declaration, this declaration will override any other declarations.
-Let’s see how you can use the !important declaration to override inline styles.
+An **!important** declaration is a great way to override the styles you want.
+When an **!important** rule is used on a style declaration, this declaration will override any other declarations.
+Let’s see how you can use the `!important` declaration to override inline styles.

 > Action: Open VS Code
 ````